Vaccines, breastfeeding tied to decline in ear infections

 Q: Kaan mein dard ho toh ghar pe kya kar sakte hain?

-A: For comfort while waiting for doctor: hold warm (not hot) cloth against ear, keep baby upright, cuddle and comfort, continue breastfeeding, give paracetamol for fever/pain (as age-appropriate).
+A: For comfort while waiting for doctor: hold warm (not hot) cloth against ear, keep baby upright, cuddle and comfort, continue breastfeeding.
+Paracetamol can help fever/pain, but it is dosed by your baby’s weight (15 mg/kg per dose, every 4–6 hours, max 4 doses in 24 hours), never by age alone — do not give it to a baby under 3 months without a doctor seeing them first, and confirm the exact mL with your pediatrician.
 Don’t put anything in the ear.
 See doctor soon - don’t try to treat at home alone.

 Need personalized guidance?
 Book a consultation with our pediatricians or explore our Care Plans for 24/7 expert support!